epfl-ada/ada-2021-project-cool-group-name/README.md

 1. Explore further the possible correlations between features
 2. Train BERTopic on larger portion of dataset
-3. Try training BERTopic with parameter `compute_probability = True` such that we can predict not only most likely topic but probability of each topic of each quote
+3. Try training BERTopic with parameter `compute_probability=True` such that we can predict not only most likely topic but probability of each topic of each quote

 By 01/12/2021: